rszeto/DeepAnimePlotGenerator/README.md

 The Deep Anime Plot Generator is a system that uses a Recurrent Neural Network (RNN) to generate novel anime plot summaries and posts them to Reddit.
 This code base consists of three major parts:

 * **Plot scraper**: Anime plot summaries are scraped from MyAnimeList, and collected into a form that can be fed to the RNN for training.
 * **Torch-RNN**: The code used to train an RNN and generate new text.
-This is simply a submodule for `torch-rnn` developed by Justin C. Johnson.
+This is simply a submodule for `torch-rnn` developed by Justin Johnson.
 * **Reddit bot**: Using a trained RNN, the bot generates new plot summaries and posts them to Reddit.
 It acts as a server that continuously publishes summaries until you kill it.

 This code was tested on Ubuntu 14.04 64-bit.